Forget being gay or HYDRA — Captain America should be Black

-Curiously, it is canon in the Captain America comic book universe that a black man was Captain America.
+Curiously, it is canon in the Marvel universe that a black man was Captain America during World War Two.

 In the limited series “Truth: Red, White and Black,” writer Robert Morales and artist Kyle Baker take a page from the historical account of the Tuskegee Experiment.
 In those infamous experiments, the U.S. Public Health Service teamed with the Tuskegee Institute to test black men with treatments for syphilis.